-The Role of local government in an emergency
+The RDNO's role in an emergency

-When required, an Emergency Operations Center (EOC) is activated by RDNO to support an emergency or disaster.
+When required, an Emergency Operations Center (EOC) is activated by the RDNO to support an emergency or disaster.
 An EOC is responsible for various duties such as declaring a state of local emergency, coordinating multiple agencies, providing media releases, and managing evacuees.

 What to do during an emergency